akshats13/3js_portfolio/README.md

 made on 3js

-Type npm run dev on a terminal to run the proejct live .
+Type npm run dev on a terminal to run the project live .